-Throughout our three-part series on travel and architecture, we are exploring some of the most interesting architectural cities and sites in The Caribbean and surrounding areas.
+Throughout our series on travel and architecture, we are exploring some of the most interesting architectural cities and sites in The Caribbean and surrounding areas.
 In today’s article, we’ll look at some of the most impressive and noteworthy architecture to experience while vacationing on a Bermuda cruise.

 With its stately mansions, Bermuda feels more like a place in rural England than an island nation.
 The tiny island has a mixture of British, Portuguese, African, West Indian, and North American influences— all of which have impacted its architecture.
 Bermuda architecture offers insights into the island's critical historical moments.